stepin104826/AmazonWebAutomation-BDDFramework/README.md

 3. **Reusability:** This Framework is designed using Page Object Model(POM) pattern, which makes it easy to re-use and replace web elements and action methods based on the requirements.

 4. **Scalability:** Designed with scalability in mind, this framework can be easily extended to accommodate new features and functionalities, adapting to the evolving needs of the application.

+## Test Framework Components
+1. **Page Object Model (POM)**:
+The project follows the Page Object Model design pattern to represent web pages as classes, encapsulating the interaction logic for each page.
+This enhances code reusability and maintainability.

+2. **Feature files**:
+These are written in Gherkin syntax and describe the test scenarios in a human-readable format using Given-When-Then templates.
+Each feature file corresponds to a specific functionality of the Amazon website.
+Step Definitions

+3. **Step definitions**:
+Implement the Gherkin steps in the feature files to the underlying Java code.
+These definitions contain the logic for interacting with the web elements and performing the necessary actions.
+Test Runner

+4. **Test runner class**:
+Responsible for executing the Cucumber test suites.
+They configure the test execution settings, such as the feature files to run and the report generation options.

+5. **Test Reporting**:
+The Project uses in-built Cucumber Plugins to generate both indepth and simple overview reports

 ## Project Structure